DavidLyhedDanielsson/lui/readme.md

 * CPU text clipping (when generating text)
 * Better font support (different fonts and sizes)
 * Texture support
-* Better, uniform, style
+* Better, uniform, default style
-* Right-click context menus
-* Dockable windows
-* Tabs
+* Switching between different GUIs, e.g. main menu -> options menu, or between different categories in the options menu

 ## Additional features
 These are features that are currently undecided.
 Either due to them not being